October 1

 Today's Meditation:

 What does fear do to us to make us react as we do?
 I don't know.
 Can we really control our fears and still function in spite of them?
 I do believe so.
 Our tendency, though, is to do what our fears tell us to do, and then blame that fear for our failures or our lackings.
-In my own life, I recall how my fear of people caused me many times to avoid social situations; I was the one who did the avoiding, obeying my fear, yet I blamed it on my fear.
+In my own life, I recall how my fear of people caused me many times to avoid social situations; I was the one who did the avoiding, obeying my fear, yet I blamed the lack of social contact on my fear.

 I don't believe that we can free ourselves completely from our fears.
 We probably always will fear something.
 But we can accept our fears for what they are and learn to live with them, learn to find ways to compensate for the ways they make us think and act.
 Awareness of our fears helps us to know when and how they'll affect us and can help us to come up with techniques to deal with our fears effectively so that they don't control us so strongly.
 Personally, I'm still afraid of people, and I always will be.
 Now, though, I don't let that fear keep me from doing things that I want to do, for I know that the fear is a part of me that I've created myself, and I don't want to allow it to control me.